hitoshi-watase/sercrod/docs/reference/directives/attribute-class.md

 ```

 - Even if the template has class="btn", the :class binding will overwrite className entirely.
-- After Nablla’s first render, the static class attribute is no longer authoritative for that element.
+- After Sercrod’s first render, the static class attribute is no longer authoritative for that element.

 Best practice: